Epyon01P/Belgium-electricity-import-inference-engine/index.md

 Answering this question is not trivial.
 Electricity flows are simultaneous, bidirectional, and shaped by market coupling across Europe.
 Belgium is not only an importer, but also regularly a transit country, with power flowing through its grid between neighbouring zones.

 On social media, many people have strong opinions on these types of news articles or the make-up of these import flows, without actually having any clue on how they are *actually* made up.
-I wanted to get some real numbers, so I started coding.
+I wanted to get some real numbers, so I started crunching some data.
 The goal of this little project is not to reconstruct the European market dispatch in detail, but to make a transparent, defensible attempt to answer a simpler but policy-relevant question: *What does the electricity Belgium imports from its neighbouring countries most likely consist of?*

 ## About the author